Industry [M-R]

 PUDDLEDOCK HALL

-The Puddledock Hall, situated on Puddledock Road some 17 kilometres from the Armidale town centre (and 10 kilometres from the New England Highway at Tilbuster) was a popular venue for local bands and community organisations during the late 1970s and early 1980s.
-Although acoustically poor and lcoated well outside the Armidale city limits, the hall’s low hire cost and capacity for high volume entertainment saw it utilised for numerous fund-raising events.
+The Puddledock Hall was a popular venue for Armidale-based bands and community organisations during the late 1970s and early 1980s.
+Although acoustically poor and located well outside the Armidale city limits, the hall’s low hire cost and capacity for high volume entertainment saw it utilised for numerous fund-raising events.
 Almost always BYO events, patrons were also invariably asked to bring a plate of food.
-The hall also served as a useful out of town ’try-out venue’ for new bands and parties.
+The hall also served as a useful out of town ‘try-out venue’ for new bands and parties.
 Some of the community groups to hire the hall and book local bands as the entertainment included the New England Unemployed Workers’ Union, the Women’s Refuge (aka Women’s Shelter) and S.A.M.
 Band’s known to have played at the hall include Crash Landing and Shoot the DJ.

 RADIO UNE